unremarkablegames/unremarkablegames.github.io/index.md

 ## Current Project: Neon Labyrinth
 ![Neon Labyrinth Title Tile](/assets/img/neon_labyrinth_title.png)
-- **Phase**: Pre-production.
+- **Phase**: Pre-production
-- **Next Phase**: Entering production in late Q4 of 2024.
+- **Next Phase**: Entering production in late Q4 of 2024
 - **Launch**:
-  - **Q3 2025**: Itch.io and Steam.
-For Window, Mac, and Linux.
+  - **Q3 2025**: Itch.io and Steam for Windows, Mac, and Linux
-  - **Q4 2025**: Nintendo Switch.
+  - **Q4 2025**: Nintendo Switch

 Interested?
-Sign up for our weekly update on the [Unremarkable Games](https://unremarkablegames.substack.com) Substack, then head over to [Itch.io](https://unremarkablegames.itch.io/neon-labyrinth) to play our most recent web build.
-Join the conversation on the [neon-labyrinth channel](https://discord.com/channels/1263683765406924943/1263689160842285116) of our Discord server.
+Sign up for our weekly updates on the [Unremarkable Games](https://unremarkablegames.substack.com) Substack, then head over to [Itch.io](https://unremarkablegames.itch.io/neon-labyrinth) to play our most recent web build.
+Join the conversation on the [Neon Labyrinth channel](https://discord.com/channels/1263683765406924943/1263689160842285116) of our Discord server.

 If you like the game, help fund it!
 You can head over to the [shop](/shop) and buy some merch, or you can send us a couple of bucks on Ko-fi (coming soon).
 Don't forget to follow us on your favorite social network and spread the word.
 If we aren't on your preferred network or platform, drop a hint in our inbox (coming soon) on where the cool kids are hanging out these days.

 Want to take a peek behind the curtain?
-This title will be technically interesting to fellow game dev nerds.
-Not only are we are building the game in a custom engine, but we are publishing our design documents and plans in our [dev](/dev) section.
+This title will be technically interesting to game dev nerds.
+Not only are we building the game in a custom engine, but we are also publishing our design documents and plans in our [dev](/dev) section.
 Give them a read, then geek out with us in the [dev channel](https://discord.com/channels/1263683765406924943/1263683837196505201) of our Discord server.
 Feel free to drop a comment, insight, or idea.